top of page

 Given the growing popularity of the cholitas luchadoras, tickets can be purchased through tourist agencies as a package (entrance - including drinks and goodies - and return bus journey from your accommodation in La Paz, costing 15-20 euros).

-For something a little more authentic, though, and an original experience, I recommend that you contact Elizabeth (on Whatsapp at +591 76 72 83 50), who is now offering her services as a tour guide.
+For a more authentic and original experience, I recommend contacting Elizabeth (on WhatsApp at +591 76 72 83 50), who will be delighted to act as your tour guide and accompany you to show you El Alto before the show!

 An original way to discover the city and the discipline!